-Sensitive skin care tips that will give you the power to calm, protect and rebuild your skin!
+The right skin care tips for sensitive skin are really important – they can give you the power to calm, protect and improve your skin!

 2) “Natural” products can sometimes make irritation worse, as they can contain irritating ingredients.
 Nature makes some of the harshest, most irritating compounds!

 3) PROTECTION is the most important thing!
 Protect the exposed cells while rebuilding the natural protective layer.
 Barrier products like Dermalogica Barrier Repair are excellent at doing this, it will strengthen and heal skin with use

 4) Avoid too much sun – but remember the affects of heat and air conditioning which are very dehydrating.
 Use a moisturizer with humectants (the barrier repair suggested above works well) to prevent this

 5) But – a small amount of sun exposure daily actually helps to strengthen skin by stimulating Vitamin D production – no more than 10mins and avoid the harshest time of day (10am – 3pm)